Bergen

 Visit Mount Fløyen

-Before leaving Bergen, don`t forget to take the lift to Florin Ian Peak (320 meters), a spectacular view of Bergen, the mountains, fjords and sea.
+Before leaving Bergen, don`t forget to take the lift to Florin Ian Peak (320 meters), for a spectacular view of Bergen, the mountains, fjords, and sea.

-Go there by Fløibanen, the only funicular railway in Norway and open every day all year round.
-The journey takes 5–8 minutes, and when you arrive at the top, you can rent a mountain bike or join an organised hiking tour from June to August.
+Go there by Fløibanen, the only funicular railway in Norway, and open every day all year round.
+The journey takes 5–8 minutes, and when you arrive at the top, you can rent a mountain bike or join an organized hiking tour from June to August.

 Fløibanen’s lower station is just 150 m from Fisketorget and Bryggen Wharf.